Heinz 57: History

-Bottle design

-The relatively high viscosity and thixotropic nature of ketchup can make pouring it from a glass bottle somewhat difficult and unpredictable, and several urban legends surrounding this phenomenon have arisen.
-According to one popular folk remedy, repeatedly hitting the "57" mark on a glass Heinz ketchup bottle makes the ketchup pour out more quickly and easily.
-The New York Times suggests this is a matter of intentional design, with Heinz having placed the "57" mark on that particular spot of the bottle as a target for consumers to hit.
-According to the Heinz website, only 11% of people know this trick.
+Description

+Heinz 57 Sauce has what amounts to a ketchup base, fortified with malt vinegar, and seasoned with mustard, raisin, apple, garlic, onion, and other flavors.

+Its ingredient list includes tomato purée (water, tomato paste), high fructose corn syrup, distilled white vinegar, malt vinegar (contains barley), salt, less than 2% of modified food starch, raisin juice concentrate, mustard flour, soybean oil, turmeric, spices, apple purée, sodium benzoate and potassium sorbate (preservatives), caramel color, garlic powder, onion powder, and natural flavors.

 In popular culture

 In bingo in the United Kingdom, a commonly used call for "57" is "Heinz variety".

 In draw poker, "Heinz 57" is a variant where 5s and 7s are wild cards.

+A mongrel dog with more than two distinct breeds in its bloodline may be referred to as a "Heinz 57".

 In UK betting terminology, a 'Heinz' refers to a full-cover bet of doubles and upwards, consisting of six selections.
 It is known as a Heinz because there are 57 multiples (15 doubles, 20 trebles, 15 fourfolds, 6 fivefolds and 1 sixfold) within the bet.

-The Heinz 57 is also a nickname for British Rail Class 57 locomotives.
+The Heinz 57 is a nickname for British Rail Class 57 locomotives.

 When Pittsburgh-based Heinz purchased the naming rights of Heinz Field in 2001, they signed a deal to pay the Pittsburgh Steelers $57 million until 2021.

-Heinz 57 figures in the plot of the novel The Manchurian Candidate when antagonist Mrs. Iselin lights upon a bottle of the product and adopts the number as an easy one for husband Senator John Iselin to remember as the number of Communists he charges with being employed by the State Department.
-The 1962 film adaptation retains this, with a bottle of Heinz 57 sauce appearing on-screen moments before John Iselin cites the number in a speech.

 Former NHL player Steve Heinze requested to wear #57 when he was drafted by the Boston Bruins.
-However, the Bruins general manager Harry Sinden denied his request, stating that only Ray Bourque (#77) could wear an unorthodox number.
+Bruins general manager Harry Sinden denied his request, stating that only captain Ray Bourque (#77) could wear an unorthodox number.
 Instead, Heinze wore #23 in Boston.
-He was granted #57 when he joined the Columbus Blue Jackets and he wore it for the remainder of his NHL career.
+He was granted #57 when he joined the Columbus Blue Jackets and wore the number for the remainder of his NHL career.